tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 Notice by "engineering grade" I mean traditional engineering with rigor.

-The app is aimed to be a PWA.
-Since I also have experience with this, I'm taking into account the tradeoffs.
-For example, adding the fonts and everything bundled with the app instead of using a CDN, which involves adding third-party copyright notices in the source code to comply with IP laws.
+The app is aimed to be a PWA like Repsymo always was, so it must work offline for the highest user experience.
+Since I also have experience with this, I'm considering the tradeoffs.
+For example, adding the fonts and everything bundled with the app instead of downloading them lazily via CDN, which involves adding third-party copyright notices in the source code to comply with IP laws.
 I'll manage it in further ops before the app is ready for one of the upcoming releases.

 MathSwe MVPs must be of high standards, showing that the grade of MVPs is relative.
 Since the underlying field is MSWE, even a simple MVP must have great